13 Best Fundrise Alternatives for Real Estate Investing

 AcreTrader is quite a unique real estate crowdfunding platform.
 Instead of commercial or residential real estate, you can buy shares in farmland.
 This is an exciting way to diversify your investment portfolio.

 AcreTrader has been operating since 2018 and is already BBB accredited with an A- rating.
-Carter Malloy, the CEO and founder of AcreTrader grew up within a farming family, yet he spent most of his career in the financial services industry.
+Carter Malloy, the CEO and founder of AcreTrader grew up in a farming family, yet he spent most of his career in the financial services industry.
 These backgrounds combined to inspire AcreTrader.

 The holding periods vary from five to 20 years.